The Physical Infrastructure

 The Middle and Senior School houses Classes V to XII; well equipped laboratories for physics, chemistry, biology, home science, geography, computers; a large library, art and pottery rooms, Indian and Western music rooms, dance rooms, AV room, meditation room, resource room, medical room, dining hall and a large amphitheatre.

-Sports facilities include a multipurpose hall with badminton courts, a football field, cricket nets, basketball court, table tennis, volleyball court, equipment and floor space for gymnastics, and swimming at Club Patio.
+Sports facilities include a multipurpose hall with badminton courts, a football field, cricket nets, basketball court, table tennis, volleyball court, equipment and floor space for gymnastics.

 Balconies and terraces are used extensively in the Shikshantar campus for circle time, project work, small and large group interactions.
 A diverse ecosystem that houses many trees, bushes and plants, a large snakes and ladders floor, rock garden, butterfly garden and vegetable garden – all contribute to creating spaces that evoke enduring sensory and interactive experiences.